its-cyberjaya/constitution/README.md

 ##### 4. Annual General Meeting (AGM)
     a.
 The Annual General Meeting is an important event for IT Society committees and members to reflect on the past, discuss, and plan for the future.
     b.
 The date, time and venue of the AGM will be determined by the Executive Council.
+    c.
+Notice regarding the AGM **must** be made known to members at least a week before the meeting.
 3. In the AGM, these matters shall be discussed:
   - Reports on events, activities, and lessons learned in the past year
   - Amendments to the constitution